aframevr/aframe-presentation-kit/content.md

 - Next platform.
 From PCs -> Smartphones -> VR
 - Change how we work + play + communicate digitally
 - AR/VR advisor Digi-Capital forecasts $120B market by 2020, half Asia
--->
+- Tell your stories about VR (e.g., I hit someone on the head while playing Fruit Ninja) -->

 ---